-- RMAs working at pre-award encourage researchers to reflect and identify potential areas of impact and stakeholders to engage, as well as support the writing of such elements in the research proposal. - RMAs are also the facilitators involved in many public engagement activities (the focus of next lesson) - RMAs working on post-award also have an important role in monitoring and reporting the Key Performance Indicator (KPIs) of research impact.

-- RMAs working in research strategy and Policy provide important inputs to support the definition, monitorization and assessment of impact at the institution and policy level, supporting the development of strategic impact plans. - Transversely, RMAs, as part of the research community, are big players in advocating and lobbying for science
+- RMAs working in pre-award stages encourage researchers to think about and identify potential areas of impact and which stakeholders to engage, as well as providing support in the articulation of such elements in the writing of the research proposal. - RMAs also act as facilitators and are involved in many public engagement activities (the focus of the next lesson). - RMAs working in post-award stages also play an important role in monitoring and reporting the Key Performance Indicators (KPIs) of research impact. - RMAs working in research strategy and policy provide important inputs to support the definition, monitorization and assessment of impact at the institution and policy level, supporting the development of strategic impact plans. - Transversely, as part of the research community, RMAs are big players in advocating and lobbying for science.

-In lesson 1 we can look closely at the RMA role in supporting the researcher to design its pathways/ routes for impact.
-For example, and as a first step, an RMA can help the researcher to self-reflect and identify the possible impacts (at its different levels and natures) and also to map the activities to achieve those impacts.
-Researchers often do not reflect on the non-intended impacts of their own research activity/ project, so it is important to promote the identification of possible negative impacts but also non-intended ones.
+This lesson looks closely at the RMAs' role in supporting researchers during the design of pathways/routes for impact.
+For example, in the early stages, an RMA can help the researcher brainstorm and identify possible impacts (at varied levels and of different nature) and also map the activities required to achieve those impacts.
+Researchers often do not reflect on the non-intended impacts of their research activity/project, so it is important to promote the identification of possible negative impacts but also of those non-intended.

-A useful tool to map this potential impact, but also to explain how research plans will enable the impacts you are anticipating, is the Theory of Change (TOC).
-TOC is basically a comprehensive description and illustration of how and why a certain change is expected to happen in a particular context.
-It starts by identifying the desired long-term goals and then, looks back to identify the activities that must be put in place for that long-term goal to be achieved.
-This mapping strategy, by identifying the link between activities and the major goal, leads to a better overview of how change actually happens and, in consequence, to a better planning.
-It is important to stress the need to think beyond the activities themselves, to what those activities actually achieved - what difference it made to those participating and the areas they work in.
+A useful tool to map this potential impact, but also to explain how research plans will enable the anticipated impacts, is the Theory of Change (TOC).
+TOC is a comprehensive description and illustration of how and why a certain change is expected to happen in a particular context.
+It starts by identifying the desired long-term goals and then looks back to select the activities that must be put in place for those long-term goals to be achieved.
+By identifying the link between activities and the major goal, this mapping strategy leads to a better overview of how change happens and, in turn, to better planning.
+It is important to stress the need to <a href="mapping theory theo

-Bibliographic references:
+Bibliographic references